-Application submission is now open for the 2025 Class of AMSSM Fellows.
+Application submission is now closed for the 2025 Class of AMSSM Fellows.
 New Fellows will be announced to the AMSSM membership after the first of the year and honored at the 2025 Annual Meeting.

 Applications for the FAMSSM Designation will be available on an annual basis.
 Please contact Ellen Glasgowwith any questions regarding the FAMSSM application.